yubinbai/pcuva-problems/README.md

-leetcode
+UVA online judge
 ========

-Solutions to various UVa (ACM) problems in python
+Solutions to various UVa (ACM) problems in python.

 Did not test on uva online judge however works for all sample inputs